Free Research Preview. DrugChatter may produce inaccurate information.

 Vascepa and Shellfish Allergies: A Growing Concern?

-As a popular prescription medication, Vascepa (icosapent ethyl) has been widely used to treat high triglycerides and cardiovascular disease.
+As a popular prescription medication, Vascepa (icosapent ethyl) has been widely used to treat high triglycerides and reduce the risk of cardiovascular events.
 However, recent studies have raised concerns about a potential link between Vascepa and shellfish allergies.
 In this article, we'll delve into the latest research and explore the implications for patients and healthcare providers.

 What is Vascepa?